 In 2017, Google announced it had stopped an unusually sophisticated phishing email that had reached about a million users.
 In 2020, a Google Docs phishing scam reappeared, which weaponizes push notifications to drive its victims to malware riddled websites.

-Several people across a range of industries reported having received emails with what looked like a link to a Google Doc, appearing to come from someone they know.
-If a Gmail user clicked on the “Open in Docs” button in the email, they were taken to a real Google-hosted page and asked to permit a seemingly legitimate service, called “Google Docs”, to access their email account data.
+A flaw within Google Drive was exploited to send out seemingly legitimate push notifications and emails from Google, If a Gmail user clicked on the “Open in Docs” button in the email, they were taken to a real Google-hosted page and asked to permit a seemingly legitimate service, called “Google Docs”, to access their email account data.

 Giving the permission allowed scammers to access the email account, contacts and online documents.
 The malware then emailed everyone in the victim's contacts list in order to spread itself.

-A closer look at the emails shared on the Internet offers a few clues that make the threat easily distinguishable from legitimate emails.
+A closer look at the emails shared online offer some clues to help you distinguish phishing emails from legitimate emails.

 If you get an email that fits the description above, delete it immediately.
 If you’re concerned that your account might have been compromised, you can go to Google’s account management page, select “Sign-In and Security”, and then “Connected Apps.”
 Look for “Manage Apps” and revoke access to untrusted apps.

-Rule No. 1 for protecting yourself from phishing: Do not click on any email links and do not open any attachments unless you are positive that the email comes from a legitimate source.
+Rule #1: To protect yourself from phishing attacks, never click on any email links and do not open any attachments unless you are positive that the email comes from a legitimate source.
 The best way to verify the source is pay close attention to the sender’s address.